-The Optical Response Analyser (ORA): is a new instrument that measures the elasticity and flexibility of the cornea and is the first true clinical measurement of corneal biomechanics in KC.
+The Optical Response Analyser (ORA): is a new instrument that measures the elasticity and flexibility of the cornea and is the first true clinical measurement of corneal biomechanics in keratoconus.

 This may allow for better diagnosis of early keratoconus, help to predict its possible progression, and allow for monitoring of changes in the keratoconic cornea.

 Corneal thickness (ultrasonic and optical pachymetry) measurements detect the degree to which a keratoconus cornea is thinned.
-In KC, the cornea is thinner and weaker than normal.
+In keratoconus, the cornea is thinner and weaker than normal.

 Changes over time can be monitored by periodic assessment of the corneal thickness measure both by ultrasound and by optical imaging on the Pentacam unit.